-The Roborock S7 MaxV is good for bare floors.
+The Roborock S7 MaxV is okay for bare floors.
 It does an exceptional job of dealing with bulky and small debris and sucks up most pet hair on this floor type.
 That said, like most robot vacuums, it doesn't generate enough suction force to successfully clear away debris in cracks and crevices.
-While it might need to make an extra pass, its ultrasonic mopping feature is still impressively effective in dealing with dried-on stains and dirt.
+While it might need to make an extra pass, its ultrasonic mopping feature is still reasonably effective in dealing with dried-on stains and dirt, though another pass might be necessary to get everything.
 Its advanced mapping and navigation systems result in great maneuverability, and its companion app grants you access to a wide variety of cleaning configuration options.

-The Roborock S7 MaxV does a great job dealing with pet hair on most floors, but you'll need a second vacuum to clear it away on different surface types.
-While it has little trouble dealing with pet hair on bare floors and high-pile carpet, it can have a hard time on low-pile carpets and rugs.
-Thankfully, its ultrasonic mopping module is great for tackling dried-on stains, like dirt that your pet might track in from outdoors.
+The Roborock S7 MaxV does a poor job dealing with pet hair on most floors.
+While it has little trouble dealing with pet hair on bare floors, it can have a hard time on low-pile carpets and rugs.
+Thankfully, its ultrasonic mopping module is useful for tackling dried-on stains, like dirt that your pet might track in from outdoors.
 Its 'ReactiveAI 2.0' obstacle recognition system lets it identify and maneuver around hazards like pet waste.
 The remote viewing function lets you keep tabs on your pet while you're away from home, and you can also speak to it through the built-in speakers.
 It can be rather noisy at higher power levels, which isn't ideal if your pet is sensitive to loud noises.
 It also isn't particularly effective at sealing in fine particles like pet dander.
-Its side-brush and brushroll are both tangle-prone, but thankfully you can clean them pretty easily.
+Its side brush and brushroll are tangle-prone, but thankfully, you can easily clean them.

 The Roborock S7 MaxV comes in three variants, though the vacuums are identical and vary only in terms of the base station.
 The Roborock S7 MaxV Ultra is the flagship model, as it comes bundled with the Empty Wash Fill Dock that can automatically wash the vacuum's mop pads, refill its water tank, and suck debris from its internal dustbin.
 The Roborock S7 MaxV Plus comes with the more basic Auto-Empty Dock that only empties debris from its dustbin.
 Finally, the Roborock S7 MaxV is a simple standalone unit with no base station included.
 It's the variant that was tested, and you can see its label here.
 You can purchase this vacuum in 'Black' or 'White'.